Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-params-complex-withResponse" %} use the _options_ parameter type, if it exists, for all `*WithResponse` methods.
 If no _options_ parameter type exists, do not create one solely for the `*WithResponse` method.

-{% include requirement/MUST id="java-params-options-package" %} place all options types in a root-level `options` package, to make options types distinct from service clients and model types.
+{% include requirement/MUST id="java-params-options-package" %} place all options types in a root-level `models` package, to prevent too many root-level packages and to make use of the existing `models` package used by other model types.

 {% include requirement/MUST id="java-params-options-design" %} design options types with the same design guidance as given below for model class types, namely fluent setters for optional arguments, using the standard JavaBean naming convention of `get*`, `set*`, and `is*`.
 Additionally, there may be constructor overloads for each combination of required arguments.